 - The cohort model creates a close-knit community where students become acquainted with their classmates on a deeper level.

-- Ideal location - our campus is situation in Grand Rapids, Michigan.
-The online class can be taken anywhere in the world!
+- Ideal location - our campus is situated in Grand Rapids, Michigan.
+The online program can be taken anywhere in the world!

 - The program tuition is competitively priced.